Rate-cost tradeoffs in control: Introduction

-The following information-theoretic quantity will play a central role in determining the operational fundamental limits of control under communication constraints. \begin{defn}[rate-cost function] The rate-cost function for the system in \eqref{eq:system1}, \eqref{eq:system2}, is defined as
+The following information-theoretic quantity will play a central role in determining the operational fundamental limits of control under communication constraints. \begin{defn}[rate-cost function] The rate-cost function of the dynamical system $\{P_{Y^t \| \mathcal D U^{t}}\}_{t=0}^\infty$ is defined as

-\end{defn} Note that the system dynamics \eqref{eq:system1}, \eqref{eq:system2} fixes the kernel $P_{Y^t \| \mathcal D U^{t}}$, while the optimization in \eqref{eq:Rbo} is over the causal channels $P_{U^t \| Y^t}$ (i.e. the conditional probability distributions $P_{U_i | U^{i-1}, Y^i}$, $i = 1, \ldots, t$) comprising the encoder, the channel and the decoder in \figref{fig:system} that satisfy the LQR cost constraint.

-In this paper, we will show a simple lower bound to the rate-cost function \eqref{eq:Rbo}.
-Although $\mathbb R(b)$ does not have a direct operational interpretation unless the channel is probabilistically matched \cite{gastpar2003tocodeornot} to the system, it is linked to the minimum data rate required to keep the system at LQR cost $b$, over both noiseless and noisy channels.
-Namely, we will show that $\mathbb R(b)$ provides a lower bound on the minimum capacity of the channel necessary to sustain LQR cost $b$.
+\end{defn} In this paper, we will show a simple lower bound to the rate-cost function \eqref{eq:Rbo} of the stochastic linear system \eqref{eq:system1}, \eqref{eq:system2}.
+Although $\mathbb R(b)$ does not have a direct operational interpretation unless the channel is probabilistically matched~\cite{gastpar2003tocodeornot} to the system, it is linked to the minimum data rate required to keep the system at LQR cost $b$, over both noiseless and noisy channels.
+Namely, we will show that $\mathbb R(b)$ provides a lower bound on the minimum capacity of the channel necessary to sustain LQR cost $b$, valid for any encoder/controller pair.
 We will also show that over noiseless channels, $\mathbb R(b)$ can be closely approached by a simple variable-length lattice-based quantization scheme that transmits only the innovation.